 Jim: And obviously, they’re not.
 Talk about that for a moment.

-Patricia: Well, I do know, (Laugh) I guess.
-That's my strongest word is and the word "convenience" obviously is a rough word.
+Patricia: Well, I do know, I guess.
+That’s my strongest word is - and the word “convenience” obviously, is a rough word.
 I mean, I certainly, as a college student, was not thinking of having an abortion for convenience.
-I was truly thinking and decided to have an abortion because I was, No. 1, petrified.
-Well, you know, [I] found myself in an unwanted, unplanned, unready pregnancy, [and] I had been convinced during my college years this is the right way to handle this.
-It's the logical way.
-It's the prudent way to handle, you know, being in this situation.
-So, "convenience" is a rough word.
-I mean, you know--
+I was truly thinking and decided to have an abortion because I was, number 1, petrified.
+Well, you know, found myself in an unwanted, unplanned, unready pregnancy, that I had been convinced during my college years, “This is the right way to handle this.
+It’s the logical way.
+It’s the prudent way to handle, you know, being in this situation.”
+So “convenience” is a rough word.
+I mean, you know...

 Patricia: Right, well, it totally shocked me.